wengzhiwen/RunJPLib/docs/mongoDB_design.md

   "university_name": "String", // e.g., "東京大学"
   "deadline": "String", // e.g., "20241206"
-  "created_at": "DateTime", // Timestamp of document creation "is_premium": "Boolean", // Optional: true if it's a featured university for sorting "content": {
+  "created_at": "DateTime", // Timestamp of document creation "is_premium": "Boolean", // Defaults to false.
+If true, indicates a featured university, used for priority sorting.
+  "content": {
     "original_md": "String", // Content of the original markdown file "translated_md": "String", // Content of the translated markdown file